ls-2018/etcd_cn/etcdctl/README.md

 ### SNAPSHOT RESTORE [options] \<filename\>

 Note: Deprecated.
 Use `etcdutl snapshot restore` instead.
-To be removed in v3.6.
+To backend removed in v3.6.

 SNAPSHOT RESTORE creates an etcd data directory for an etcd cluster member from a backend database snapshot and a new cluster configuration.
 Restoring the snapshot into each member for a new cluster configuration will initialize a new